efea-umich/cse-593/main-project/project.typ

 *User 5*
 - Age: 22
 - Gender: Female
-- Education/Background: Computer Science MSE student at the University of Michigan
+- Education/Background: Master of Finance Student at MIT
 - Technical Expertise: Highly familiar with technology interfaces
 - Smartwatch Ownership: Has owned or consistently worn an Apple Watch for four years
 - Usage Level: Everyday for many uses including texting